drhsqlite/pikchr/doc/stmtlist.md

 ## Whitespace

-Whitespace other a newline is ignored.
+Whitespace other than a newline is ignored.
 If a backslash is followed by one or more whitespace characters ending in a newline, then the backslash and all of the spaces that follow, including the newline, are considered whitespace.
 Thus, a backslash at the end of a line